adamcegielka/my-shop-automationpractice-pl/README.md

 - [Stack Overflow](https://stackoverflow.com/)
 - [PicPick](https://picpick.app/)

-## Test types made
-- E2E tests
-- Functional tests
-- Compatibility tests
-- Responsiveness tests
-- Navigation and usability tests
-- Error control tests

-## :construction: Test results
+## Progress and results of tests

-To be written after the tests have been completed
+The progress of the tests will be updated regularly.
+Once the tests have been completed, the results will be collated and a summary written up, together with a report of the results obtained.